 For instance, a person taking care of an elderly parent or ailing child will need to consider this more carefully than a single, young professional climbing the corporate ladder.

 The good news is that we can be autonomous, sensitive to both our needs and the needs of those we care about.
 We can engage in a healthy dynamic of give and take if we actively work on building our self-esteem and prioritize connecting with our core values.

-Here are some specific ideas on how you can be giving, without sacrificing your needs:
+Here are a couple of ideas on how you can be giving, without sacrificing your needs:

 Exercising this sort of discernment might seem cold and calculated, but in actuality it’s an act of compassion.
 The more time you have to take care of yourself, the more present and available you can be in your significant relationships.

-3. Set defined boundaries: Once you figure out your needs and the relationships you want to prioritize, the next step is to determine the boundaries that you want to set in place to avoid undue pressure and demands.
-A big part of your commitment to take care of you involves enforcing definitive boundaries and having clarity on where you’ll draw the line in each life area.
+3. Set defined boundaries: A big part of your commitment to take care of you involves enforcing definitive boundaries and having clarity on where you’ll draw the line in each life area.
 An example of a boundary in your career is leaving work at 5pm, instead of working overtime, so that you can be with your family, or a pet.
 A personal boundary is making yourself available on instant chat or for phone calls at only certain times of the day.
 A relationship boundary could be having a couple of hours to yourself in the evening to engage in a creative hobby, or to participate in a class that you’re enrolled in.